 I propose a novel approach to solve a large class of LRE models.
-I represent the LRE model in its canonical form as a system of expectational first-order difference equations.
-Then, I reduce the canonical form by splitting the backward-looking and forward-looking parts of the model via the solution of a companion quadratic matrix equation (Binder and Pesaran (1995, 1997)).
-The forward-looking part is solved through the method of undetermined coefficients and describes the unique solution-when one exists-by means of a linear state-space model.
-Finally, I check the existence and uniqueness of a solution to the purely forward-looking part of the LRE model and characterize its corresponding reduced-form solution in finite-order VAR form via a companion Sylvester equation.
+I represent the LRE model in its firstorder form as a system of expectational first-order difference equations.
+Then, I reduce the first-order form by splitting the backward-looking and forward-looking parts of the model via the solution of a companion quadratic matrix equation.
+The forward-looking part is solved through the method of undetermined coefficients and describes the unique solution-when one exists-by means of a linear state-space form.
+Finally, I check the existence and uniqueness of a solution to the canonical (purely forward-looking part of the) LRE model and characterize its corresponding reduced-form solution in finite-order VAR form via a companion Sylvester matrix equation.
+With that at hand, I undo the transformation of variables achieved through system reduction to obtain the solution to the first-order LRE model.

-An important contribution of the paper is the derivation of conditions under which the reduced-form, finite-order VAR solution of the forward-looking part of the LRE model via the well-known Sylvester matrix equation is well-defined.
-The approach proposed in the paper not only provides a way to decouple the canonical form of the LRE model and to characterize the solution in finite-order VAR form, but also checks its properties-existence, uniqueness and invertibility.
-Furthermore, the paper also makes a contribution to the existing computation literature with the development of an integrated algorithm to solve computationally for models for which a unique finite-order VAR representation exists.
+An important contribution of the paper is the derivation of conditions under which the finite-order VAR solution of the canonical forward-looking part of the LRE model via the well-known Sylvester matrix equation is well-defined.
+The approach proposed in the paper not only provides a way to decouple the canonical form of the LRE model from its first-order specification and to characterize the corresponding solution in finite-order VAR form, but also checks its properties-existence, uniqueness and invertibility.
+Furthermore, the paper also makes a contribution to the existing literature on computational economics with the development of an integrated, unified algorithm to solve numerically for LRE models for which a unique finite-order VAR representation exists.